G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

  <P ALIGN="CENTER"><img src="Images/Soyuz_Labels.jpg" width=600>
  <br>
 This is a suggested template for the front panel Decals.
 Print this file onto A4 Waterslide Decal Transfer paper or edit using your favourite jpg editor.

+## Useful Informatiom.
+This code was written in the UK before I even thought it may be used elsewhere in the world hence you will see variables named GMT & BST.
+These are Grenwich Mean Time (UTC) and British Summer Time (Equivalent to your Summer Daylight Saving Time).
+Both may be set near the top of the sketch

+Most GPS modules will output a reliable time from first switch on before the GPS achieves Sat Lock.
+I found TinyGPS library did not do this so converted to TinyGPSPlus library.
+Additionally I added Battery Backup (Two AAA of AA Cels) to the Neo 6  GPS module to speed up Sat Lock.
+Suggestion: The GPS is powered permanantly regardless of switch posion so the GPS is constantly locked.

 That's all folks.